Fuller, Rhema C

 |Office Location:||EJ Brown Hall|

-Dr. Fuller (Assistant Professor of Sport Management) is in his third year at Alfred State.
+Dr. Fuller (Assistant Professor of Sport Management) is in his fourth year at Alfred State.
 A former Division I football player, two-time All-Big East selection and Draddy Trophy finalist (awarded to the nation’s top scholar-athlete), Dr. Fuller graduated from the University of Connecticut with a Ph.D in Sport Management.
 In addition, Dr. Fuller possesses a Master’s degree in Sport Management and a Bachelor degree in Finance.
 Prior to coming to Alfred State, he served as an instructor at the University of Connecticut.

 Dr. Fuller teaches the following courses at Alfred State: